strictphp/http-clients/readme.md

 ### RetryClient ([file](src/Clients/Retry/RetryClient.php))

-The failed request tries to send once more.
-Let's combine with SleepClient, which register after RetryClient.
+Retry client is designed to retry failed request with ability to define number of tries and allowlist (based on exception).

 ### FailedClient ([file](src/Clients/Failed/FailedClient.php))